Courses and Requirements

 Telling a prisoner that you’re going to “get medieval” on them does not have positive connotations.
 At the same time, medieval texts like Magna Carta are held up as having made fundamental contributions to liberal political theory.
 This writing intensive seminar invites students to explore key issues in the development of legal thought and practice in the medieval West that help us understand how various communities and institutions addressed the problem of violence, administered justice, and created social and religious order through law.
 (Writing-intensive.)
 Prerequisite, One 200-level history course.
 Maximum enrollment, 20.

-This course explores the connections between African-American and African diasporic histories in Paris.
-Building on scholarship on the modern Atlantic World, which has given new spatial frameworks for histories of slavery and empire, the course resituates twentieth-century African-American history within the transnational, diasporic, and imperial networks that intersected in Paris.
-Discussions will draw on a wide range of disciplinary perspectives and primary sources, including literature, music, film, and visual art, to consider the development of diasporic politics, the vogue for black exoticism, jazz, the Harlem Renaissance and négritude, civil rights and decolonization, and the global dimensions of Black Power.
+This historiography course explores the transnational connections between African-American and African diasporic histories in Paris.
+It draws on a wide range of disciplinary perspectives and primary sources, including literature, music, film, and visual art, to consider the development of diasporic politics, the vogue for black exoticism, jazz, the Harlem Renaissance and négritude, civil rights and decolonization, and the global dimensions of Black Power.
 (Writing-intensive.)
 Prerequisite, A course in history, Africana Studies, or consent of the instructor.
 Maximum enrollment, 20.
-Day Moore.

 The Crusades in History and Literature.

 From the twelfth century the Crusades and crusading ideology produced a remarkable body of historiography and literature that provides insight into changing social, cultural, and religious sensibilities in Europe and the Muslim world.
 This seminar asks students to engage in close reading and analysis of medieval and modern sources reflecting the intellectual, religious, and political questions raised in representing the Crusades and the perceived existential struggle between Christendom and Islam.
 (Writing-intensive.)
 Prerequisite, One 200-level history course.
-(Same as Religious Studies 395.)
 Maximum enrollment, 20.

-A comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies, principally Greece, Rome, India, China, Korea and Japan.
+This historiography and research course offers a comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies.
 Students read liturgical texts, hymns and myths to consider the variety of conceptions of gods and the range of ritual forms used to venerate them across the Euro-Asian continent.
-Draws from theoretical readings to consider such problems as polytheism and monotheism; myth and ritual; sacrifice; ritual performance; shamanism; cult; and devotion.
+Draws from theoretical readings to consider such problems as polytheism and monotheism, myth and ritual.
+Each student shall determine in consultation with the faculty whether his or her written work will focus on historiography or research.
 (Writing-intensive.)
 Prerequisite, consent of instructor or relevant coursework in Asian studies, classics, history or religious studies.
-(Same as Religious Studies 396.)
 Maximum enrollment, 16.
-Wilson.

 Lives Against Apartheid.